rightjs/rightjs-docs/docs/en/docs/util/observer.md

     initialize([Object options])

-The generic constructor: If you call it with an array of option keys like `'onSomething'`, the observer will automatically wire it to the to the 'something' event.
+The generic constructor: If you call it with a hash of option keys like `'onSomething'`, the observer will automatically wire it to the to the 'something' event.